ccp-codex/rabbitmq-migration-research/README.md

 ## Federation Setup

-Reading the documentation my only concern is whether it's possible to setup federation links in both directions, without causing messages to bounce back-and-forth forever.
+~~Reading the documentation my only concern is whether it's possible to setup federation links in both directions, without causing messages to bounce back-and-forth forever.~~ Apparently I missed this very important documentation: https://www.rabbitmq.com/federated-exchanges.html

 Running `federation.sh` will spin up two RabbitMQ containers, setup a vhost `fed-test` and create federation links in both directions for all exchanges in this vhost.